 Orchard Street's Responsible Investment Committee has been formed by the Managing Partner to advise on all climate-related issues as they relate to Orchard Street.
 This mandate has included the development of our net zero carbon pathway and its regular monitoring and reporting going forwards.
 The RI Committee updates the Managing Partner and Management Board at least quarterly on responsible investment risks and opportunities.

-We will continue to monitor the ever-evolving landscape as our industry embraces the opportunities and overcomes the challenges of update our pathway.
+We will continue to monitor the ever-evolving landscape as our industry embraces the achieving net zero carbon.